 3. Candidate Slate Announcement

 All SIG candidate slates along with a description of the procedure for nomination by petition will be announced via email to the SIG members.
 A self-mailer announcing the slate and their right to petition will be sent via post mail to those SIG members who do not have an email address on their member record.
-SIGs should also plan to publish this information in their Newsletters.
+After 15th January 2019 SIGs should also plan to publish this information in their Newsletters.
 However, all members of those SIGs holding elections must be informed of the slate and their right to petition by no later than 1st March.
 If necessary, a direct mailing to a SIG's membership (at the SIG's expense) will be made to ensure that all members are notified.

 4. Nomination Via Petition

 5. Biographical Information and Candidate Statements

 ACM Headquarters wil provide each candidate with a link to the biographical sketch form (http://campus.acm.org/public/sig_elections/bio_sketch.cfm) where thed candidate can provide us with his/her biographical information and a platform statement.
 All platform statements are limited to 200 words.
 Candidate statements are subject to the same editorial constraints as candidate statements in ACM general elections.

 Biographical information forms must be returned by the date specified.
 If the form is not returned prior to printing election material, the candidate's name will appear in election backup with the statement: